andadapt/lessons/ks3/year8/selection/PITCHME.md

 ## Progress Check

-On your mini-whiteboards answer the following questions:
+Get ready to answer the following questions:

 What would the program display if number was:
+@ol
 - 35
 - 20
 - 14
+@ol

 ```basic